 p.s.
 I would greatly appreciate it if you would pray for this Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Worship Video: Today's readings reminded me of Matthew West’s song “Truth Be Told:”
+Worship Video: Today's readings remind me of the song "Wake Up Sleeper" by Austin French:

 p.s.
 I would greatly appreciate it if you would pray for this Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!